flutter/website/src/get-started/flutter-for/xamarin-forms-devs.md

 ```

 Then in code behind, or a behavior, this would fade in the image,
-over a 1 second period.
+over a 1-second period.

 ```csharp
 myImage.FadeTo(0, 1000);
 ```

-In Flutter, you animate widgets using the animation library by wrapping
+In Flutter, you animate widgets using the animation library
-widgets inside an animated widget.
-Use an `AnimationController`,
+by wrapping widgets inside an animated widget.
-which is an `Animation<double>` that can pause, seek, stop and reverse
+Use an `AnimationController`, which is an `Animation<double>`
+that can pause, seek, stop and reverse the animation.
-the animation.
 It requires a `Ticker` that signals when vsync happens,
-and produces a linear interpolation between 0 and 1 on each frame
+and produces a linear interpolation between 0 and 1
-while it's running.
-You then create one or more
+on each frame while it's running.
-`Animation`s and attach them to the controller.
+You then create one or more`Animation`s and attach them to the controller.

-For example, you might use `CurvedAnimation` to implement an animation
+For example, you might use `CurvedAnimation`
-along an interpolated curve.
-In this sense, the controller
+to implement an animation along an interpolated curve.
-is the "master" source of the animation progress and the `CurvedAnimation`
+In this sense, the controller is the "master" source of the animation progress
-computes the curve that replaces the controller's default linear motion.
+and the `CurvedAnimation` computes the curve
+that replaces the controller's default linear motion.
 Like widgets, animations in Flutter work with composition.

-When building the widget tree, you assign the `Animation` to an animated
+When building the widget tree, you assign the `Animation`
-property of a widget, such as the opacity of a `FadeTransition`,
+to an animated property of a widget,
+such as the opacity of a `FadeTransition`,
 and tell the controller to start the animation.

 The following example shows how to write a `FadeTransition` that fades